swiftxp-hub/spt-show-me-the-money/README.md

 ##### If you use the Fika headless client

 There is no need to install anything to your Fika headless client for this mod to work properly.
-In fact, I recommend **not** installing my mod on your Fika headless client This also means I recommend adding my mod to your `Exclusions.json` if you use [Corter's Mod Sync](https://github.com/c-orter/ModSync).
+In fact, I recommend **not** installing my mod on your Fika headless client.
+This also means I recommend adding my mod to your `Exclusions.json` if you use [Corter's Mod Sync](https://github.com/c-orter/ModSync).
 [Please see his FAQ on how to add sync exclusions.](https://github.com/c-orter/ModSync/wiki/Configuration#exclusions)

 #### Configuration